MStarmans91/starter-hugo-academic/content/authors/yizhou/_index.md

 ---
 # Display name
-title: Samuel van Gurp
+title: Yizhou Liu

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: MSc Biomedical Engineering, Delft University of Technology, Delft, NL (2022 - 2023)
+role: MSc Bioinformatics and System Biology, Vrije Universiteit (VU), Amsterdam, NL

 # Title of project here
 interests: